JellyRollJunior/chiikawa-news-network/README.md

 -   server

     -   follows
-        -   when implementing followers -> only serve posts created by followed users
+        -   when implementing followers -> only serve posts created by followed users and self
-        -   move editing user to /current?

 -   order